airbnb/eslint-plugin-miniprogram/README.md

 | `navigationBarTextStyle` values | can only be `black`/`white`                                                                                                                                                                       |
 | `backgroundTextStyle` values    | can only be `dark`/`light`                                                                                                                                                                        |

-Different Mini Program runtime has different required fields in config file ( `.json` file ).
+Different Mini Program runtimes have different required fields in config (`.json`) file.

-Should add `"conponent": true` if using `Component` function.
+You should add `"conponent": true` if you are using `Component` function.

 ```ts
 // comp.js